ramesh-18/Petition_Management/README.md

 ---

 ## 📝 License
-This project was developed as part of a CAD (Customer Application Development) training.
+This project was developed as part of a CAD (Console Application Development) training.